 But Gnash soon became dissatisfied with leading the Ogres.
 He realized that he was serving their interests, and they saw him as a tool they were using.
 Gnash desired the reverence and devotion enjoyed by other Powers.
 He withdrew for several years.
 He reappeared with a new identiy: the patron of all ruthlessness, willing to elevate all who act with unbending loyalty to an ideal or person.

-Gnash did not care about Theralin until the other Powers decided to share governance Arlinac Town by each supervising a district.
+Gnash did not care about the island of Theralin until the other Powers decided to share governance of Arlinac Town by each supervising a district.
 To their surprise, Gnash appeared and declared that he would also oversee a district.
 His portion of the town would exalt security, cleanliness, and public lawful behavior.
 The streets and public buildings would be free of crime.
 The old or infirm could live without fear of violence.
 No resident would be troubled by litter or graffiti.
 Those fleeing from persecution or feud could find safety.

 Gnash was allowed his district, which he named the Gardeners district.
 At first, rumors spread that the district was populated by Ogres and everyone within would be eaten.
 But the rumors were false, and people slowly moved in to enjoy its safety and neatness, its efficient trimness in appearance and laws.

 Gnash appears in a variety of forms, appropriate to the temperament and beliefs of those watching.

 Gnash receives no worship from the people of his district of Arlinac Town.
 He occasionally appears in the district square to give an encouraging speech.
 He acknowledges that living under his supervision can make them misunderstood and mistrusted, and he thanks them for holding fast to his values, demontrating that ruthlessness to civic virtues can be noble and meritorious.